vtrunkmonkeyv/dayzserver/README.md

 # dayzserver
-Edited XML files for my dayz server
+Edited XML files for my private dayz server.
+Feel free to use them at your own risk.